-- Root Certificate.
-This is the certificate provided by the Active Directory Certificate Authority, and is used to validate any certificates issued by the Certificate Authority.
+- The Root Certificate is the certificate provided by the Active Directory Certificate Authority, used to validate any certificates issued by the Certificate Authority.
 It is automatically downloaded from Active Directory.
 To install the Root Certificate into the macOS keychain, click the Root Certificate button and select the option to trust the certificate.
 This will add the Root Certificate to the macOS keychain.

-- Certificate Authority DNS name.
-This is the DNS name of the Active Directory Certificate Authority.
+- The Certificate Authority DNS name is the DNS name of the Active Directory Certificate Authority.
 All submissions will be sent to this server.

-- Certificate Authority Name.
-This is the name defined in Active Directory for the Certificate Authority.
+- The Certificate Authority Name is the name defined in Active Directory for the Certificate Authority.
 It will be automatically discovered and populated from Active Directory.

-- Template.
-This is the list of templates available on the Certificate Authority that can be used when requesting a certificate.
+- The Template is the list of templates available on the Certificate Authority that can be used when requesting a certificate.
 Note that although all Certificate Authority templates available are shown, not all templates can be used.
-Template use depends on whether the template has been issued by the Certificate Authority and if your credentials allow you to use that template.
+Template use depends on if the template has been issued by the Certificate Authority and if your credentials allow you to use that template.
 More information on templates can be found here.

-- Common Name.
-A certificate typically contains user specific information, such as an email address, and a common name is usually provided by the Certificate Authority.
-Note that Active Directory typically populates the common name from information about the user in Active Directory, and the common name specified here is not always used.
+- The Common Name is a certificate that typically contains user specific information, such as an email address.
+A common name is usually provided by the Certificate Authority.
+Note: Active Directory typically populates the common name from information about the user in Active Directory, and the common name specified here is not always used.

-- Request and Install Certificate button.
-Request and Install Certificate button.
-Click to generate a private key, submit the certificate request, and install the signed certificate.
+- Request and Install Certificate button: Click to generate a private key, submit the certificate request, and install the signed certificate.

-Use the authentication menu to obtain and destroy credentials.
-When either the Obtain Credentials or the Destroy Credentials is selected, a login sheet will appear:
+Use the Authentication Menu to obtain and destroy credentials.
+When either Obtain Credentials or Destroy Credentials is selected, a login sheet will appear:

 To use the YubiKey with Certificate Request, it must be in CCID Mode.
 The CCID mode is changed in the YubiKey NEO Manager which can be downloaded from Yubico.
 You can change the mode using the YubiKey NEO Manager as shown below:

 Prior to submitting the certificate request in Certificate Request, prepare the YubiKey using the YubiKey PIV manager, which can be downloaded from yubico.com.
-Set a management password and do not set the option to use the PIN as a management key, or it will not work with Certificate Request.
+Set a management password and do not set the option to use the PIN as a management key (it will not work with Certificate Request).